-Washington's Pountown Square area features image routhous governs.
-Record pedestrian crushes at this location indicate a mode for without on a facts measures that was happened safety of the conference that the following happened for before and pedestrians.
+Washington's Downtown Square area features unique roadway geometry.
+Recent pedestrian crashes at this location indicate a need for evaluation of safety measures that may improve safety of the environment for bikes and pedestrians.

 Another aspect of future traffic growth not addressed by these projections is the effect of future growth and land development.
 Deeper study of land use and development is needed before specific determinations can be made, but it was generally expected by committee members that the area north of US-24 in and near Washington was likely to see continued growth.
 That expansion may create operational issues for the northern road network and at intersections along US 24, due to higher volumes of cross-traffic or turning vehicles from a direction not originally accounted for in the original design.